 Kybella is approved for use underneath the chin, but many practitioners use it “off label” in other areas where fat accumulates.
 It can be used for the abdomen, “love handles,” outer thighs, back fat, bra bulges, armpit fat, upper knee fat, and the fatty folds under the butt.

 “Off-label” use of a product refers to when a product is used in a manner beyond what it was approved for.
 For example, Botox is a drug that’s successfully used off-label in the treatment of many things, including excessive sweating.

-For Kybella to be used off-label, the ideal patient should be close to their ideal body weight and be concerned with a small area of excess fat that they can’t eliminate through diet and exercise.
+The ideal patient should be close to their ideal body weight and concerned with a small area of excess fat they can’t eliminate through diet and exercise.
 A series of treatments is recommended, usually at four to six-week intervals.

 After Kybella injections, swelling is normal for about 48 hours.
 The recovery process is minimal, especially when compared to the surgical alternative (liposuction).